 In a large mixer bowl, combine egg whites and cream of tartar.
 At high speed, beat egg whites until soft mounds begin to form.
 Add 1/2 cup of sugar, a couple tablespoons at a time.
 Beat until very stiff peaks are formed.
 You should be able to turn the bowl upside down over your head and not lose any meringue.
 You want to avoid overbeating to the point of it becoming dry however.

 In a large bowl, sift flour, baking powder, salt and the remaining cup of sugar.

 Combine yolks, water, extracts in a small bowl.
 With a rubber spatula, stir into sifted flour mixture just to blend.

-Bake for 35 minutes at 375°F (190°C).
-After it comes out of the oven, turn the tube pan over and let the cake cool.
-(I usually bake it the night before and let it sit upside down in the tube pan overnight.
-This dries it a little more, making it a perfect sponge for absorbing the frosting).
-If you decide to make it the same day you serve, be gentle slicing the layers.
+Bake for 35 minutes at 375°F. After it comes out of the oven, immediately turn the tube pan over and let the cake cool.
+I usually bake it the night before and let it sit upside down in the tube pan overnight.
+This dries it a little more, making it a perfect sponge for absorbing the frosting.
+If you decide to make it the same day you serve, let it cool for 4-5 hours and then be gentle slicing the layers.

 1 cup (200 g) granulated sugar

 1/2 lb.
 (227 g) unsalted butter, at room temperature